astralfrontier/peppermile.org/src/grand-adventure.md

 You can download the early-access PDF here: [GrandAdventure.pdf](/assets/GrandAdventure.pdf).

+The PDF was created with Adobe InDesign CC.
+You can download the original file here: [GrandAdventure.indd](/assets/GrandAdventure.indd).

 Important note!
 This version of the PDF is _unfinished_.
 The following issues remain: